PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 > **“Are all patients over 60 years old with hypertension at elevated risk of cardiovascular disease?”**

 **Reasoning category:** Universal / quantified reasoning

-This query introduces a broader condition over a group of patients and requires reasoning beyond an individual Boolean fact.

 ---